 2) Hotels are usually safe locations too, but their exchange rates are often poor.
 Many credit cards offer a better exchange rate than an exchange booth, so if yours does use it to purchase, and your purchase will be protected too.

-3) Advice if you are going to have to use a currency exchange booth.
+3) Advice; if you must use a currency exchange booth.
 Keep in mind that any currency exchange businesses with a sign that says “Exchange!
 Cambio!
 Wechsel!
-Change!” are exchange booths, and all of them—from internationally well known currency exchange offices, all the way down to the shady guy who hangs around the bus station—offer a worse rate and/or higher commission than banks and should only be used in emergencies.
+Change!” are exchange booths, and all of them—from internationally well-known currency exchange offices, all the way down to the shady guy who hangs around the bus station—offer a worse rate and/or higher commission than banks and should only be used in emergencies.

 4) Use authorized money changers only, not those down back alleys offering a better rate.
 Be careful of shops that claim to be ‘official exchange shops’ via a sign.
 Don’t necessarily believe those signs!
 Check out the shop to determine if it really is an official shop or not.
-Official exchange shops are located on major streets, in shopping malls, stations and airports.
-They also usually look ‘official’ – clean and modern with a list of exchange rates displayed on the wall or even a digital sign board.
-These type of exchange services, could use counterfeit money, try to run a quick change scam on you, or charge an absorbent unpublished fee.
+Official exchange shops are located on major streets, in shopping malls, stations, and airports.
+They also usually look ‘official’ – clean and modern with a list of exchange rates displayed on the wall or even a digital signboard.
+These types of exchange services, could use counterfeit money, try to run a quick-change scam on you, or charge an absorbent unpublished fee.